Danish-Khan90/product-catalogue-backend/README.md

 ```

-3- Run the Application

-Run the application using Spring Boot’s Gradle plugin:
+3- Run the application using Spring Boot’s Gradle plugin:

 ```
 ./gradlew bootRun